tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

 It'd be great if a compiler generated the refinements properly.
-For example, the [refinement made before](#enriching-the-domain-types-with-refinements) should not store the `oriented` field in runtime, provided the compiler could infer this valuable[^6] information.
+For example, the [refinement made before](#enriching-the-domain-types-with-refinements) should not store the `oriented` field at runtime, provided the compiler could infer this valuable[^6] information.
 That's what I mean by "implementation detail."
 When you deal with them, tradeoffs come across, and the math or high-level concepts fade away 😐.

-[^6]: Pun intended since `oriented` is a redundant "value" in runtime, but I
+[^6]: Pun intended since `oriented` is a redundant "value" at runtime, but I
     also suggest it's "valuable" information for the compiler to infer

 The previous math-like refinement could still be optimized not to remove a